Brick wall diagrams as a completely integrable system: Acknowledgments

 \section{Acknowledgments}

 We thank Matthias Volk for initial collaboration on this project.
 We are thankful to Changrim Ahn, Zoltan Bajnok and Lance Dixon for very useful discussions.
 Special thanks to Lance Dixon, Enrico Olivucci and Volodya Kazakov for very careful readings of our manuskript, and several valuable suggestions on references.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 “Rethinking Quantum Field Theory”.
+This research was supported in part by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (KITP).